barebox/barebox/Documentation/boards/kvx/kalray-k200.rst

 Kalray K200
 ===========

-This board is based on a MPPA3-80 SoC.
+This board is based on an MPPA3-80 SoC.
 The board is shipped with:

   - 128MiB NOR flash Memory
   - 8GiB DDR4 SDRAM